Roadmap to Reopening

 - New occupancy limits calculated based on space and posted for classrooms and common spaces including bathrooms.

 - Meetings will be conducted virtually throughout the year including faculty and staff meetings, professional development, parent-teacher conferences, etc.

 - In offices, desks will be arranged 6 feet apart and barriers will be placed on each desk.

 - Administrative staff that typically rotate between campuses will be assigned to one campus to the extent possible given the role.

 No Visitors on Campus

-- No parents, caregivers or family members will be allowed on campus while children are present.
-If a visit is necessary (contractors, etc.) individuals will be screened and will be required to follow all protocol including wearing a face covering at all times, washing hands frequently and abiding by all social distancing measures in place.
+- No parents, caregivers, or family members will be allowed on campus while children are present.
+If a visit is necessary (contractors, etc.) individuals will be screened and will be required to follow all protocols including wearing a face covering at all times, washing hands frequently, and abiding by all social distancing measures in place.
 Any frequent visitors will be asked to follow the Covid-19 testing guidelines we have in place for our faculty and staff.

 Ventilation & Windows